Monster Hunter: Rise comes to Switch on March 26

 This new entry features a fox mount and an energy-based grappling hook (which is actually a friendly insect called a Wirebug).

 But that wasn’t the only Monster Hunter game that Capcom brought today.
 It also revealed Monster Hunter Stories 2: Wings of Ruin.
 The first Monster Hunter Stories came out for the Nintendo 3DS in 2017.
 It was more of a traditional, turn-based take on the franchise.
-It is coming out next summer.
+Monster Hunter Stories 2: Wings of Ruin is coming out next summer.